First Home Savings Account (FHSA)

 What else can I do to save for my first home?

 There are many ways to build your down payment for your first home, and everyone’s setup is unique.
-You might consider consolidating debt under a single loan, invest with an RRSP, in term deposits or a high interest savings account —or a combination of those things.
+You might consider consolidating debt under a single loan, investing in an RRSP, in term deposits or a high interest savings account —or a combination of those things.

 How is the FHSA different from the Home Buyers’ Plan (HBP)?